Thieves' Gold

-Thieves' Gold is a 1918 American Western film directed by John Ford and featuring Harry Carey.
-It is considered to be a lost film.
+Thieves' Gold is a lost 1918 American silent Western film directed by John Ford and featuring Harry Carey.

 Plot

 Cheyenne Harry tries to help his outlaw friend Padden evade arrest after Padden has drunkenly shot another man.
 In the end, the two mismatched friends fight it out, leaving Padden dead.
 In a romantic subplot, Harry's fiancée Alice leaves him, but finally returns.